-When you are playing golf ensure that no one is standing close by or in a position to be hit by the club, the ball or any stones, pebbles, twigs or the like when you make you make a stroke or practice swing.
+When you are playing golf ensure that no one is standing close by or in a position to be hit by the club, the ball or any stones, pebbles, twigs or the like when you make a stroke or practice swing.

 Wait until players, or other people, in front are out of range.
 Players should always alert greenkeeping staff nearby or ahead when they are about to make a stroke that might endanger them.
 If greenkeeping staff are working on or around the green with the flagstick removed then players must wait until it has been replaced before playing to the green.